 In some cases, the timely request for an administrative hearing can help to lessen the serious consequences of initially refusing the breathalyzer test, according to attorneys Kapsack & Blair, LLC in California.

-Take a moment to request free online car insurance quotes today by entering your ZIP code right now!
+We hope our breathalyzer comparison guide of the penalities and steps to take afterwards have helped you.
+Take a moment to request free online car insurance quotes today by entering your ZIP code right now.